el-j/magic-agent-helix/README.md

 This is the main monorepo for the `magic-agent-helix` project, containing:

+* `packages/magic-helix-core`: The core library with analysis and configuration logic (published to NPM).
-* `packages/magic-agent-helix`: The core CLI tool, published to NPM and as cross-platform binaries.
+* `packages/magic-agent-helix`: The CLI tool (published to NPM and as cross-platform binaries).
 * `packages/vscode-magic-helix`: The VS Code extension that provides a "Run" command.
+* `playground/`: A browser-based playground for testing the core engine (not published to NPM).

 ## Development